Dinora Pines: Life

 Finding that her patients responded better to talking than to any medicaments prescribed for their skin conditions led her to experiment with an emotional approach to reducing skin problems.
 She met Hilda Abraham and this led her to an interest in psychology.
 She enrolled at the Hampstead Child Therapy Course and Clinic in 1959 and she became a qualified psychoanalyst in 1965.
 She then went into private practice.
 She was a foundational member of the Brent Adolescent Centre set up by Moe and Egle Laufer and became chair of the B Group at the Institute of Psychoanalysis.
 She had interests in women's psychology and psychosomatic illness.

 Pines was able to donate material to Karl Abraham's biography.
 He had analysed his daughter, Hilda, when she was six noting details of her reaction to enemas and masturbation.
 Hilda, who remained a long-standing friend of Dinora Pines, died in 1971 and as the analysis had been passed to Pines she was able to add it to the record of Karl Abraham's work in 1974.

 Although she wrote extensively on subjects relating to the inner psychology of women Dinora Pines was also a pioneer in the psychoanalytic treatment of first and second generation survivors of the Holocaust.
-She was a highly regarded clinician and a well respected training analyst.
 Her archives are deposited at the Institute of Psychoanalysis London.